MinishLab/minishlab.github.io/_posts/2025-02-05-improvements.md

 As you can see, adding the improvements increases the scores for distillations across all tasks, with PEARL being the notable exception.

-# Where do we go next?
+# Where to go from here?

-We are always actively improving model2vec distillation performance, so keep on checking back from time to time, we might have some nice stuff in store.

 One active area of improvement is to make it a lot easier to tune your model on a specific dataset, so that the model gains knowledge about the specific problem or language you're trying to tackle.
 This will come up in a next release.